dotchetter/Console-Coding-babysteps/courseplan.md

 * what is binary and why is it used in computer science?

 DEMO: Write a program that asks for your name and prints it out to the screen with a greeting.
-DEMO: Demonstrate the difference between int() and float() datatype.
+DEMO: Demonstrate the difference between int() and float() data type.
-DEMO: Demonstrate how Python 3 behaves with arithmetic and datatypes.
+DEMO: Demonstrate how Python 3 behaves with arithmetic and data types.

 ## Assignments: